-Whilst smoking produces toxic smoke and vaping produces vapour that is 95% less harmful than smoking, both can set off fire alarms with relative ease.
+Whilst smoking produces toxic smoke and vaping produces vapour that is 95% less harmful than smoking, both can set off fire alarms with relative ease when using your vape juice.

 Generally speaking, fire alarms work by shining a constant beam of continuous unbroken light within their sensor.
 Once smoke enters that chamber and breaks the beam, it then scatters the light across the chamber.
 Upon scattering, the light beam will then hit the activation sensor which will then sound the alarm.